 First, how does a knight move?
-Well, like any child who has played chess can tell you, knights move like the letter L. That doesn’t seem immediately helpful to me.
+Well, like any child who has played chess can tell you, knights move like the letter L (Edit from December 7, 2021: And World Champion Magnus Carlsen as well).
+That doesn’t seem immediately helpful to me.
 The FIDE definition is that knights move to the nearest square that is not on the same rank, file, or diagonal as the knight.
-That is to say, the nearest square that a rook (rank + file) or bishop (diagonal) can move to.
+That is to say, the nearest square that a rook (rank + file) or bishop (diagonal) cannot move to.
 This is also equivalent to saying a knight moves to the nearest squares a queen cannot, by the way.
 Additionally, the shape a knight moves is the same as “have a rook move two squares, and then move one square orthogonally”.
 I guess that is moving as an L. Yet another equivalent definition is that a knight moves two squares like a bishop, then one square like a rook back towards where it came from.

 Perhaps then we can generalize this in a way that maintains the way knights move within

 an 8x8 square.
 There are several approaches that I think make sense:

 1. Knights can move like a rook does, 2 + 8k squares, for some integer k >= 0, and then one square orthogonally.

 2. Knights can move like a bishop does, 2 + 8k squares, for some integer k >= 0, and then move one rank or file back towards where it started.